buguroo/pyknow/docs/source/thebasics.rst

 The Basics
 ==========

-An expert system is a program capable of pair up a set of **facts** with a set of **rules** to those facts, and execute some actions based on the matching rules.
+An expert system is a program capable of pairing up a set of **facts** with a set of **rules** to those facts, and execute some actions based on the matching rules.